- About Hunger

 - Climate Change

-Approximately 38 million immigrants live in the United States—12.5 percent of the U.S. population.
-About one-third of all immigrants in the country—between 11 and 12 million people—are unauthorized.
+Today, approximately 40 million immigrants live in the United States—13 percent of the population.
+About one-fourth of all immigrants to the U.S.—about 11 million people—are unauthorized.

 Bread for the World firmly believes that immigration reform will reduce poverty and hunger:

 - About one-third of unauthorized immigrants live in poverty.
 Their lack of legal status contributes to their economic insecurity.
 The poverty rate for the children of Latin American immigrants, most of whom are U.S. citizens, is even higher—more than 40 percent in 2010.

 - Legalization of unauthorized immigrants in the United States will reduce poverty by giving immigrants access to additional education and employment opportunities.
 Research shows that legalization and citizenship can increase immigrants’ earnings by 6 to 13 percent, with some researchers finding even larger increases in income.

 - A path to citizenship will also contribute to national economic growth.
 Studies show immigration grows the economy, reduces the national debt, and can even create jobs for natives.
 The Congressional Budget Office has estimated that immigration reform would reduce the federal budget deficit by $158 billion.
 Research also shows that it will expand the U.S. economy by more than 5 percent over 20 years.